damies13/BrassRazoo/Doc/Sharding.md

 - incentives server and stake owners to have much as possible staked on 1 server so larger valued records can be added to the block (if the record value is too large then it can't be staked by this server as there are insufficient stakes to stake the record, it will be passed to the next server to collect the commissions on that record)

 The combination of incentives should hopefully create a balance creating enough demand for new servers to maintain redundancy and to allow sharding to happen but not so many that sharding happens too quickly.

+## Data Storage

+Theoretically the mechinisim the server uses for storing block data shouldn't matter and different Brass Razoo server implimntations could use different methods for storing data locally as long as the blocks are identical when transferred between servers.

+For simplicity this implimntation will use a SQLite database for disk storage of blocks, with in memory indexes of which block and record IDs are available on this server (shard).
+Recently used blocks could also be cached in memory.